metabrainz/musicbrainz-docs/terminology/terms/edit.rst

 However, not all edits follow these rules, and determining whether an edit will be auto-applied can be complex.
 Editors can ensure their edits go through voting by ticking the "Make all edits votable" checkbox when submitting changes.

-:doc:`Auto-editors </terminology/entities/editor#Auto-editor>` are trusted users with "auto-editor" privileges, allowing them to submit a broader range of changes as auto-edits.
+:ref:`Auto-editors <terms_editor_auto_editor>` are trusted users with "auto-editor" privileges, allowing them to submit a broader range of changes as auto-edits.

 Edit Statuses
 -------------